Representation and reconstruction of covariance operators in linear inverse problems: Application

 The second part of the analysis focuses on applying the proposed methodology to a multi-subject setting.
 Specifically, $n=40$ different subjects are considered.
 For each subject, the 6 minutes scan is used to compute a covariance matrix, resulting in $n$ covariance matrices $S_1, \ldots, S_{n}$.
 The template geometry in Figure~\ref{fig:Conte69_8K} is used as a model of the brain space.
 Algorithm~\ref{alg:InverseCovfPCA} is then applied to find the PC covariance functions on the template brain, associated with $S_1, \ldots, S_{n}$.
 We run the algorithm for $20$ iterations, and choose the regularizing parameter to be $\lambda=10^2$ by inspecting the L-curve plot in the right panel of Figure~\ref{fig:lcurves}.
 The results for $\lambda=10$ are shown in the appendices.
 The energy maps of the estimated functions $\hat{\bm{\psi}}_1$, $\hat{\bm{\psi}}_2$ and $\hat{\bm{\psi}}_3$ and the associated first three covariance functions $\hat{\bm{\psi}}_1 \otimes \hat{\bm{\psi}}_1$, $\hat{\bm{\psi}}_2 \otimes \hat{\bm{\psi}}_2$ and $\hat{\bm{\psi}}_3 \otimes \hat{\bm{\psi}}_3$, are shown in Figure~\ref{fig:PCcovfunctions_multi}.
 High intensity areas, in yellow, indicate which areas present high average connectivity.
 In Figure~\ref{fig:scores_covfunctions_multi}, we show the subject-specific associated variances, both in the sensors space and the brain space.

 The presented methodology opens up the possibility to understand population level variation in functional connectivity, and indeed, whether, just as we need different forward operators for individuals (due to anatomical differences), we should also be considering both population and subject-specific connectivity maps when analyzing connectivity networks.
-In fact, it is of interest to note that in both the single and multi-subject settings, the areas with high interconnectivity, displayed in yellow in Figure~\ref{fig:PCcovfunctions_dyn} and \ref{fig:PCcovfunctions_multi}, seem to be at least partially overlapping with the brain's default network \citep{Buckner2008, Yeo2011}, i.e. the brain regions known to have highly correlated hemodynamic activity, and to be most active, when the subject is not performing any specific task.
-From the plots of the associated variances in the sensors space we can see that these areas are also the one that show high variability in connectivity across time or across subjects.
-This might suggest that the default network, or a subpart of it, is not only a brain area with high functional connectivity levels, in resting state conditions, but is also the brain region that shows among the highest levels of spontaneous variability in connectivity.
+In fact, it is of interest to note that in both the single and multi-subject settings, the areas with high interconnectivity, displayed in yellow in Figure~\ref{fig:PCcovfunctions_dyn} and \ref{fig:PCcovfunctions_multi}, seem to be at least partially overlapping with the brain's default network \citep{Buckner2008, Yeo2011}.
+The brain's default network consists of the brain regions known to have highly correlated hemodynamic activity (i.e. highest functional connectivity levels), and to be most active, when the subject is not performing any specific task.
+An image of the spatial configuration of the default network can be found, for instance, in Figure 2 of \cite{Buckner2008}.
+From the plots of the associated variances in the sensors space (left panel of Figure~\ref{fig:scores_covfunctions_dyn} and Figure~\ref{fig:scores_covfunctions_multi}) we can see that these areas are also the ones that show high variability in connectivity across time or across subjects.
+This might suggest that the brain's default network is also the brain region that shows among the highest levels of spontaneous variability in connectivity.